Particular/docs.particular.net/nservicebus/hosting/azure-functions-service-bus/custom-triggers_content_ASBFunctionsWorker_[5.1,].partial.md

 snippet: custom-trigger-definition

-Make sure the endpoint in `UseNServiceBus` matches the queue name in the function as illustrated above.
+The endpoint name in `UseNServiceBus` must match the queue name in the function, as illustrated above.